jhoffman/cs4476-fa25/policies.md

 * **Lecture** This course will be virtual live synchronous.
 Video recordings of the lectures will be made available within two days after each class.
 * **Problem Sets**:
 	* Each assignment will have components required and many will also have extra credit.
 		* Each problem set will contain a programming component and a short answer component, both to be submitted via Gradescope.
-PS0 will only contain questions within Gradescope.
 	* You may discuss the problem sets with other students, but your submission (both text and code) must be **individual work**.
+* **Participation Surveys**:
+	* Both the syllabus review and mid-semester check-in survey will be submitted through Canvas.
 * **Exams**: This course will have two exams.
 These are designed to test your understanding of the material.
 They will be administered **during class and in-person** on the date indicated on the course schedule.
 </div>